pycage/shellfish/doc/Main.md

 ## News

 ### September 2022
+* The new element {@link ui.MultiSelectionBox} provides a selection box for multi-selections.
 * The new method {@link core.Object#waitQueued} allows for asynchronous actions to wait in a named queue.
 The method {@link core.Object#clearQueue} clears a named queue, cancelling all waiting actions.